It is abnormal tissue growth. They can develop right under the skin.

-Speech can also become ‘wobbly’ with the voice breaking unexpectedly or it can reduce the range, losing high or low notes.
+Speech can also become ‘wobbly’ with the voice breaking unexpectedly, reducing the range, and losing high or low notes.

-Vocal cord nodules and polyps are diagnosed by a procedure called microlaryngoscopy and bronchoscopy (MLB).
+Vocal cord nodules and polyps are diagnosed by micro laryngoscopy and bronchoscopy (MLB).

 An MLB is a test that allows the doctor to observe the child’s airways (larynx and bronchi) using a small telescope and light.
 This is contained in a device called an endoscope.

-Along with an MLB, a speech and language therapist and a specialist otolaryngologist will perform a complete voice examination.
+A speech and language therapist and a specialist otolaryngologist will perform a complete voice examination along with an MLB.

-For nodules in children, the main forms of treatment are not surgical.
+For nodules in children, the primary forms of treatment are not surgical.

-If necessary, surgery should be delayed until the child is old enough to benefit from voice training or to understand how to take care of his or her voice.
+If necessary, surgery should be delayed until the child is old enough to benefit from voice training or how to take care of their voice.

 GERD will also need non-surgical treatment, usually with medications.

-If non-surgical treatment does not improve things, the nodules can be removed, often during an MLB procedure.
+The nodules can be removed if non-surgical treatment does not improve things, often during an MLB procedure.